bor0/gidti/manuscript/chapter6.md

 Type checking ./first_proof.idr
 ```

-Which means that we've successfully proven that `next_day Mon = Tue`, that is, after Monday comes Tuesday!
+The type check was successful.
+Per the Curry-Howard isomorphism, this means that we've successfully proven that `next_day Mon = Tue`.
+So, after Monday comes Tuesday!

 X> ### Exercise 3
 X>
 X> Remove one or more pattern match definitions of `next_day` and observe the error that Idris will produce.
 Afterwards, alter the function to not be total, and observe the error.

+X> ### Exercise 4
+X>
+X> Implement `prev_day` and prove that before Monday comes Sunday.

 ### 6.1.2.
 Second proof (rewrite)